AndersTrier/reed-solomon-simd/README.md

 The only use of `unsafe` in this crate is to allow for target specific optimizations in [`Ssse3`], [`Avx2`] and [`Neon`].

+## Compatibility

+Starting from version 3.0.0, shard sizes that are not multiples of 64 are supported.
+However, if your shard size is a multiple of 64, it remains compatible across all versions.

 ## Credits

 This crate is a fork Markus Laire's [`reed-solomon-16`] crate, which in turn